 So, collecting client feedback, conducting interviews, running polls or surveys, and collecting client reviews can make sense.

-Building a journey map from a client’s point of view and selling your product to others is a bad idea.
+Building a journey map from a client’s point of view and selling your product to others are bad ideas.

-Put yourself in your clients’ position; building a CJM around their thoughts, goals, platforms they use, and expectations can be the best way to provide better service.
+Put yourself in your clients’ position; building a CJM around their thoughts, goals, platforms, and expectations can be the best way to provide better service.

 Badly developed personas: